-You know I like breads.
+You know I like bread.
 I’m not a master.
 I killed my sourdough starter at least twice.
-I had breads heavy like a stone.
+I made a loaf of bread, that was heavy as a stone.
 But lately breads like me, I don’t have too many catastrophes, but still are days when I don’t want to work hard, I can’t take recipes that call for folding, kneading, waiting.
 Then this bread saves me.
-It’s not the easiest bread ever, but it requires very few actions and it’s tasty.
+It’s not the easiest bread ever, but it requires very few actions, and it’s tasty.
 If you look closely you will see that my bread has little white spots as I didn’t stir the treacle in too well, but it’s the emergency bread, so it doesn’t matter, actually I think it looks prettier.
 It’s quite sweet, but it goes well with different things.

 Hätäleipä – Finnish emergency bread

 Recipe from White Plate blog For 9x28cm loaf pan